Skip to main content

 Features and Benefits

-Named after Section 529 of the IRS tax code, 529 plans offer tax-deferred growth with tax-free withdrawals.
+Named after Section 529 of the Internal Revenue Code, 529 plans offer tax-deferred growth with tax-free withdrawals.
 Take advantage of the potential tax savings and many other valuable features that can make saving for college more flexible, accessible and achievable.

 Income tax advantages